-assumptions regarding any of the foregoing.
+forecasts of performance, including expected earnings per share in future periods; and assumptions regarding any of the foregoing.

-Because these statements involve anticipated events or conditions, forward-looking statements often include words such as anticipate, believe, can, continue, could, estimate, expect, intend, may, plan, potential, descriptions of anticipated plans or objectives of management for operations, products or services;
+Because these statements involve anticipated events or conditions, forward-looking statements often include words such as anticipate, believe, can, continue, could, estimate, expect, intend, may, plan, potential, target, will, would or similar expressions, including the negative of those terms.